KoalaBear84/OpenDirectoryDownloader/README.md

 Available on dockerhub: `docker pull ralane/opendirectorydownloader`

-> Need persistent storage for your json or url files?
-Create a volume for `/app/OpenDirectoryDownloader/bin/Debug/netcoreapp3.1/Scans`.

-### Building Docker
+### Building Dockerile

 1. Clone repository
 2. Go to main folder
 3. Run `docker build . -t opendirectorydownloader` initially, or whenever you updated the code

+### Running Docker

-4. Run `docker run --rm -it opendirectorydownloader` whenever you want a scan
+1. Run `docker run --rm -it opendirectorydownloader` whenever you want a scan

+> Need persistent storage for your json or url files?
+Create a volume for `/app/OpenDirectoryDownloader/bin/Debug/netcoreapp3.1/Scans`.

 ## Getting the code